DUI DMV Hearing

-Defenses at the DMV Hearing
+Defenses At The DMV Hearing

 Title 17 Violation

 In order for a police officer to legally stop you he must first witness an actual vehicle code violation.
 If the police officer stopped you for something that doesn’t constitute a law violation, such as weaving within your lane, then the police officer lacked probable cause to stop you in the first place.
 This must be raised by your DUI attorney at the DMV hearing.

 Evidence of driving

 When you consume alcohol it takes between 15 minutes and three hours for the alcohol to move from your stomach to your blood.
 If most of the alcohol was in your stomach at the time of driving, then your blood-alcohol level will greatly increase in the ensuing minutes and hours after your arrest.
 A breath or blood test taken long after driving will not disclose what your blood-alcohol level was at the time of driving.
-Thus, even if the test shows that your blood-alcohol was over the legal limit at the time of the test, your DUI defense attorney may present testimony of a forensic alcohol expert to show the DMV hearing officer that your blood-alcohol level was below the legal limit at the time of driving.
+Thus, even if the test shows that your blood-alcohol was over the legal limit at the time of the test, your DUI attorney may present testimony of a forensic alcohol expert to show the DMV hearing officer that your blood-alcohol level was below the legal limit at the time of driving.